cityhubla/SketchupToMapboxJS/README.md

  * Create a non-georeferenced geotiff using QGIS's Georeferencer Plugin
  * Create a map of the Bear's home using, Mapbox's Tilemill, to be uploaded to a Mapbox Account
  * Create a simple map with markers using Mapbox.js

+Once you get the hang of these methods, you can probably map out a galaxy from NASA's images, or your minecraft creation.